Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 Traditional Kelantanese food is some of the most delicious and mouth-watering Malay cuisines.

-When in Kelantan, the best time to hunt down some delicious local food is at the Ramadan Markets.
+When in Kelantan, the best time to hunt down some delicious local food is Ramadan Markets.

 First up are Nasi Kerabu, Nasi Dagang, and Nasi Berlauk.
 These dishes are commonly eaten for breakfast in Malaysia.